LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 **Discontinued filters and sorting**
 The following filters will no longer be available:
 * Filter by first time consumer (used to be in Open Connections)
 * Filter by overdue conversations.
-Instead, managers can sort the response time column in both All Connections and in the manager workspace.
+Instead, managers can sort the response time column in both All Conversations and in the manager workspace.
 * Sorting open conversations by last message time will no longer be available

 **Agent unread messages indication**